As an Amazon Associate I earn from qualifying purchases Learn More

 The Kenmore canister models have an automatic cord retractable system that allows for rewinding wire effortlessly.

-Best Bagged Canister Vacuum With Powerhead – Miele classic c1 cat & dog
+Canister Vacuum with turbo power head – Miele classic c1 cat & dog

 This bagged canister vacuum from Miele is a good vacuum for use as the primary cleaning machine.
 This Miele Classic C1 Cat & Dog Bagged Canister Vacuum is designed to suit any floor cleaning, whether it’s a bare floor, tiles floor, area rug, or carpeted floor.
 The Miele c1 cat & dog version comes with a powered floorhead, Parquet-Floorhead, Dusting Brush, Crevice Tool, and Upholstery Tool.
 It offers just every attachment you think a canister vacuum should have.